 - Always follow the Back-to-Sleep Campaign’s safety recommendations – sleep your baby on her back and clear the crib of all toys, bedding, blankets, and bumpers.

 Your baby is probably starting to smile (and not just when having gas!).
 Not only is this a fun time to see her personality start to blossom, it is also a good time to start laying a healthy sleep foundation.
 While it is still too early to put your baby on a sleep schedule, you may start to see longer stretches of nighttime sleep (4-6 hours).
 Your little one is likely napping 4-5 times per day.
 This is a good age to start practicing putting her to sleep while she is drowsy but awake.

 At 16 weeks, your baby is developmentally ready to start working towards a daytime schedule.
 Now is a good time to be sure she is sleeping in a consistent place for all naps and night sleep.
 She should be getting nice consolidated stretches of sleep at night.
+At this stage, your baby is ready to start transitioning to a swaddle with arms out to help with free movement.
 Continue to give your little one lots of opportunities to practice soothing herself to sleep at both nights and naps.
 Most babies are taking three naps each day.
 These naps often fall around 9 am, 12 pm, and 3 pm.

 Daytime sleep should really be settling at this point.
 Many babies begin to drop the 3rd nap around 6 or 7 months and some never really take to it.
 By 9 months your baby should be taking 2 naps each day.
 It is reasonable to still feed your baby once a night, but, by 9 months, if not sooner, most babies can sleep through the night without a feed.

 - If your baby does not take a 3rd nap, be sure to get her to bed early enough so that she does not become overtired.

 - Remember that sleep begets sleep so an earlier bedtime should not result in an earlier wake time.